 At Canning Electric, Inc.

-we’ve spent the past 24 years evolving into a company that goes beyond the average electrical contractor.
-Since 1995 we’ve been building a reputation for integrity and quality around the greater Bay Area by providing superior service, listening to our clients, and getting to the heart of their needs.
+Since 1995 we’ve been evolving into a company that goes beyond the average electrical contractor.
+We are a San Francisco-certified Local Business Enterprise (LBE) that’s been building a reputation for integrity and quality around the greater Bay Area by providing superior service, listening to our clients, and getting to the heart of their needs.

 Meet the Founder: Seamus Canning